garethsb-sony/nmos-event-tally/README.md

 ## Generating the documentation

-_Note: not all of this applies yet, but leaving it in for when it does...

 If you make any changes to the repo please do the following:

 Make sure you have the correct version for raml2html installed.
 For RAML 1.0 you should use the latest version:

 ``sudo npm install -g raml2html``

-_Note: recent versions of raml2html may hang if you use them directly (or via generateHTML) on the RAML files, due to the location of schema files.
-The procedure below includes a workaround until we resolve this._

 Clone this repo (if you haven't already), checkout the gh-pages branch and make: